eslint/rfcs/designs/2019-worker-threads/README.md

 **PoC**: [eslint/eslint#very-rough-worker-threads-poc](https://github.com/eslint/eslint/tree/very-rough-worker-threads-poc/lib/eslint)

-This RFC does the following items:
+This RFC has two steps.

-- Adds a new CLI option.
+**The step 1 (semver-minor):**

+- Adds `--concurrency` CLI option to specify the number of worker threads.
+Defaults to `1`.
-- Adds a new constructor option to `ESLint` class.
+- Adds `concurrency` constructor option to `ESLint` class to specify the number of worker threads.
+Defaults to `1`.
 - Changes the behavior of `ESLint#executeOnFiles(patterns)` method.

+**The step 2 (semver-major):**

+- Changes the default of the `--concurrency` CLI option to `"auto"`.
+- Changes the default of the `concurrency` constructor option to `"auto"`.

-### § New CLI Option
+### [STEP 1] New `--concurrency` CLI Option

-`eslint` command runs linting in parallel automatically if the target files are many.
-So this RFC adds a CLI option to let users control the behavior.
+The `--concurrency` has an argument.
+The argument should be a positive integer or `"auto"`.
+Defaults to `1`.

-- `--concurrency <n>` ...
-The `<n>` should be a positive integer.
-If this is `1`, ESLint does linting in the main thread.
-Otherwise, ESLint creates this number of worker threads then the worker threads do linting.<br>
+- If `1` is present, ESLint does linting in the main thread.
+- If another integer is present, ESLint creates this number of worker threads then the worker threads do linting.
-  Defaults to a dependent variable on the number of target files.

-If `--concurrency` option is not present, ESLint estimates the proper value of the option.
+If `auto` is present, ESLint estimates the best value from the number of target files.
 It's the number of target files divided by the constant `128`, but `os.cpus().length` at most.

 ```js
 concurrency = Math.min(os.cpus().length, Math.ceil(targetFiles.length / 128))
 ```

 This means that ESLint does linting in the main thread if the number of target files is less than `128` in order to avoid the overhead of multithreading.
 But ESLint does linting with using worker threads automatically if target files are many.

-If people don't like this behavior, they can enforce arbitrary concurrency with `--concurrency` option.

 If `--concurrency` option is present along with the following options, ESLint throws a fatal error.